Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I will give thus a try.
 Thank you!

 I have small brown flying insects that stay posted in my kitchen.
 When I turn the light on at night they all come flying out to hide.
 The more I kill, the more I seem to have.
-They are also on my patio flying over my plants and they come in when I open my front door.
-What are they and how do I get rid of them?

 You need to identify the bug.
 Put some in a sealed plastic bag and take to a place that sells pesticides.
 They can help you identify it and buy the right pesticide.